Numerical Modeling of Time Dependent Diffusive Shock Acceleration: Summary and Outlook

 In Section \ref{sec:2D} we took anisotropic diffusion into account and showed that planar oblique shocks produce decent results, when diffusion parallel to the shock normal is high enough.
 A prototype for simulating the GWTS was presented in Section \ref{sec:2DSpherical}: A radial shock profile and a Archimedean spiral magnetic field.
 The time-dependent spectrum obtained at the GWTS as well as at the upstream and downstream escape boundaries can be used in further studies, investigating the portion of particles that is able to propagate back to the Galaxy (as done for a stationary shock spectrum by \cite{MertenEA2018}).
 Only high-energy CRs are able to propagate against the outflowing wind, so that energy-dependent diffusion must be considered.
 We already saw in Section \ref{sec:1DEnergy} that energy-dependent diffusion leads to a higher fraction of particles being able to diffusive back into the upstream region against the wind.

-For high-energy particles leaving the acceleration region the diffusion approximation might not be valid anymore.
+For particles leaving the acceleration region the diffusion approximation might not be valid, depending on the escape time, magnetic field of the IGM and the particles' energy.
 At this point we stress again the advantage of CRPropa3.2: Follow up simulations can be done using both diffusive and ballistic propagation depending on the candidates energy within the same framework.

 Not only energy-dependent diffusion but also a spatial dependence might impact the acceleration process as well as the cosmic-ray transport in the Galactic magnetic field.
-A spatially varying diffusion tensor, however, induces an additional drift term to Equation (\ref{eq:SDEI}) which is not yet implemented in CRPropa3.2.
-Also, this term adds to the left-hand side of the inequality in Equation (\ref{eq:ineq}) discussed in Section \ref{sec:1DConstraints}.
+A spatially varying diffusion tensor, however, induces an additional drift term to Eq.\ (\ref{eq:SDEI}) which is not yet implemented in CRPropa3.2.
+Also, this term adds to the left-hand side of the inequality in Eq.\ (\ref{eq:ineq}) discussed in Section \ref{sec:1DConstraints}.
 This makes it more difficult to choose a valid time step for a given shock width.
 Achterberg and Schure \cite{AchterbergSchure2010} even found that a second-order scheme might be necessary for handling the strong drift terms that would occur at the shock when the diffusion coefficient drops over the shock.

 The GWTS is most likely not a perfect sphere but like the termination shock of the heliosphere a spheroid.
 Also, it does not necessarily enclose the complete Galaxy.
 With a more variable wind profile CRs may even propagate back to the Galaxy more easily.
 A more realistic wind profile presumably changes the time evolution of the spectrum produced by the shock itself.
 When a finite shock lifetime is considered this may have an impact on the contribution to the shock spectrum at Earth.